 - Warrior II (Virabhadrasana II):

-- Why it helps: Builds leg, hip, and core strength with extra attention on knee and hip control.
+- Why it helps: Lets you practice leg and hip strength while paying attention to knee and pelvic control.

 - Tree Pose (Vrksasana):